dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 excerpt: ""
 ---

-### Washington is tough for an outsider

-All of this got me thinking about politics in Washington.
-Yes, Trump is an outsider.
+All this talk of Trump as an outsider to Washington got me thinking about what that would be like to be all but green to Washington.

+## Washington's Tough for Outsiders

+And yes, Trump is an outsider.
 He's a very successful businessman.
 The guy knows how to strategize, leverage his network and orchestrate people to build success.
 And there's no doubt he's connected with a large network of people, but Washington DC has a politically oriented network.
 While Trump has strong connections in DC, it's not the same thing as having worked in DC for decades.

+#### &#x2605; How does a candidate best spend his time until the election?

+#### &#x2605; How are public appearances prioritized?

+#### &#x2605; How do you gear up the infrastructure for an effective campaign?

+#### &#x2605; How do you make those decisions to fill cabinet positions?
+VP?

+#### &#x2605; How should you coordinate with campaigns for congress to maximize synergy?

+#### &#x2605; How do you design/extend your social network to interface with leadership in Congress?

+#### &#x2605; How do you interface with the opposition in Congress and elsewhere?

+#### &#x2605; What would you do to set the tone when you set foot in office and why?

+#### &#x2605; How do you prioritize your agenda early on?

+#### &#x2605; What should be done to prepare?

+These are all challenging questions, but especially so when you need to make new connections.
+However, a tabula rasa isn't so bad.
+You get a fresh start, if you play your cards right.

-#### Integrating with Power Structures in Washington
+## Integrating with the Washington Machine

 Political outsiders would likely face some difficulty integrating with existing power structures in DC.
-Some heavily invested businesspeople would run into conflicts of interest.
+Some heavily invested businesspeople might run into conflicts of interest.
 They know that.
 You don't just wing it in Washington.

-#### Politics is about Appearances
+#### Anticipate How Appearances will be Contorted

 However, politics is about appearances.
 You'll find situations twisted against you, just because it seems believable.
 It's not a good idea to